michaelruocco/spring-cloud-function/README.md

 ## Things still to do

 * Add validation for incoming payload on POST request
-* Add pagination to get all widget endpoint
+* Add meta information required on page of data items by JSON API
 * Add functionality for PATCH and DELETE
 * Add missing unit test coverage
 * Cucumber tests to be added